Welcome Home (1925 film)

 Welcome Home is a 1925 American silent comedy-drama film directed by James Cruze and starring Lois Wilson and Warner Baxter.
-It was produced by Famous Players-Lasky and distributed by Paramount Pictures.
+It was produced by Famous Players–Lasky and distributed by Paramount Pictures.
 The film is based on the 1924 Broadway play Minick by Edna Ferber and George S. Kaufman.

 Plot

-As described in a film magazine review, Old Man Prouty goes to live with his son.
-There he becomes a general annoyance, prying into things unwittingly and spoiling plans for everyone.
-He finds other cronies at the Old Men's Home and, after learning that his son is to choose between him and the young wife, he goes to live at the Home.
+As described in a film magazine review, Old Man Prouty moves in with his son, inadvertently becoming a general nuisance by poking into affairs and disrupting plans for everyone.
+Upon discovering that his son must choose between him and his younger wife, he opts to reside at the Old Men's Home, where he finds companionship among other seniors.

 Cast

 Reception

 In a 1925 review for The New York Times, Mordaunt Hall referred to the play Minick and wrote, "while this narrative in shadow form still possesses an inevitable undertone of sympathy, it misses fire in some important periods through an obvious fondness for exaggeration and a tendency to ignore opportunities for suspense or subtlety, which is surprising as this picture was directed by the able and versatile James Cruze."
 A 1925 review for Time Magazine noted "Significant character study is the hardest thing to find in the cinema," and stated "The subtleties of old age in the middle classes escaped even the directorial discernment of James Cruze."